vanhoefm/fragattacks/research/README.md

 ## 2.2.
 Change log

-**Version 1.3 (12 January 2021)**:
+**Version 1.3 (20 January 2021)**:

 - This version is based on hostap commit `a337c1d7c` ("New TWT operations and attributes to TWT Setup and Nudge").

+- Added an [overview](attacks.pdf) of resulting attacks and their preconditions.

 - Added <a href="#id-wpa3-sae">instructions</a> on how to test WPA3/SAE devices using either the hunting-and-pecking or hash-to-element method.
 This also implies that Management Frame Protection (MFP) is supported by the test tool.

 - Added a clarification to this README on how to use tcpdump to verify the result of certain tests.